Flag of Finland

 1. Finland after the World War

-By 1946, the Republic of Finland—having first repelled the Soviet advance and then weathered intense German pressure to join the Axis—stands on unstable ground.
-Although Finland maintained nominal autonomy during the war, crippling war debts, severe economic hardship, and the ever-present fear of a renewed Soviet invasion have sown widespread discontent among both civilians and legislators.
+By 1946, the Republic of Finland—having first repelled the Soviet advance and then resisted full Axis integration—stands on unstable ground.
+Crippling war debts, economic hardship, and the constant fear of renewed eastern aggression have created deep national anxiety.

 2. The Military Coup (March–April 1946)